 Revenue by geographical location is determined on the basis of the location of sales of properties or services rendered.
+All of the Group's revenue generated from the PRC.

 Non-current assets by geographical location are determined based on the location of the relevant assets.
 The Group's non-current assets are mainly located in the PRC.